Pittsburgh’s Online Computer Science Degree

 Transform your experience into college credit toward your bachelor’s in applied computer science.

-Point Park University is proud to introduce a new Prior Learning Assessment and Advanced Standing/Experiential Learning Credit opportunities.
+Point Park University offers robust Prior Learning Assessment and Advanced Standing/Experiential Learning Credit opportunities.
 Students can transfer credits from qualifying experiences, including other college institutions, College Level Examination Program (CLEP), DANTES Subject Standardized Tests (DSST exams) or UEXCEL exams, Advanced Placement credit and experiential learning assessment portfolio submissions.
 Experiential learning credits are not considered current coursework for financial aid and they do not fulfill any of the minimum 30 credits that must be completed at Point Park University to graduate.
 In addition, experiential learning credits through portfolio submissions are capped at 18 credits.

 Contact an enrollment counselor to learn more.